yavord/ml-samples/README.md

 # vae
-vae and cvae using keras/tensorflow in Python
+conditional/variational autoencoder using keras and tensorflow in Python